Man awaits meningitis tests after memorial for wife killed in outbreak

-HOWELL, Michigan (Reuters) - George Cary on Tuesday attended a memorial for his British-born wife Lilian Cary, one of 11 people who have died of meningitis after receiving injections of potentially tainted steroids.
+HOWELL, Mich., Oct 9 (Reuters) - George Cary on Tuesday attended a memorial for his British-born wife Lilian Cary, one of 11 people who have died of meningitis after receiving injections of potentially tainted steroids.

 Now he awaits the results of a spinal tap taken on Saturday to determine if he also has been infected with the disease.